MicrosoftDocs/ATADocs/ATPDocs/configure-event-collection.md

 - The DC fully qualified domain name
 - The Windows event ID

-TimeGenerated is the timestamp of the actual event (make sure it's not the timestamp of the arrival to the SIEM or when it's sent to ATP).
+TimeGenerated is the timestamp of the actual event (make sure it's not the timestamp of the arrival to the SIEM or when it's sent to [!INCLUDE [Product short](includes/product-short.md)]).
 The format should match yyyyMMddHHmmss.FFFFFF, preferably in milliseconds accuracy, this is important.

 Message is the original event text from the Windows event